jordiferrero/gpu-auto-shutdown/README.md

 ## Requirements

 - Linux with systemd
-- NVIDIA GPU with `nvidia-smi`
+- NVIDIA GPU(s) with `nvidia-smi` installed
+- Root/sudo access for installation

 ## How It Works

-1. Monitors GPU usage every 60 seconds
+1. Monitors GPU usage every 60 seconds (averages across all GPUs if multiple are present)
 2. Waits for GPU to be "high" (>50%) for at least 5 minutes (your job is running)
 3. When GPU drops to "low" (<5%), starts countdown
 4. If GPU stays low for 20 minutes, shuts down instance
 5. If GPU usage increases, countdown resets

+**Multi-GPU Support**: If you have multiple GPUs, the monitor averages the usage across all GPUs.
+The shutdown logic applies to the average usage.

 The instance shutdown stops billing on all cloud providers (AWS, GCP, Azure, etc).